ThePhoDit/dotfiles/README.md

 [] Install streamdeck and enable it to auto start.
 [] Figure a way to maybe import sensitive files that cannot go on GitHub.
-[] Prettify the code with a go script.